NeuralMMO/beta/_build/html/_sources/rst/landing.rst.txt

 .. card::
    :img-background: /../_static/banner.png

-|icon| About NMMO
+|icon| About Neural MMO
-#################
+#######################

-Neural MMO is an open-source research platform that is computationally accessible.
-It enables populations of agents to be simulated in procedurally generated virtual worlds.
-A procedurally-generated world uses algorithms to generate unique landscapes, NPCs, and resources that change each round.
+Neural MMO is a computationally accessible, open-source research platform designed to simulate populations of agents in virtual worlds.
+Each instance of Neural MMO uses procedural generation algorithms to create unique landscapes, NPCs, and resources.

-NMMO is inspired by classic Massively Multiplayer Online Role-Playing Games.
+Neural MMO is inspired by classic Massively Multiplayer Online Role-Playing Games.
 An MMO can be any online video game in which a player interacts with a large number of other players.
 NMMO stands for Neural MMO.
 It is a platform for intelligent agent creation, which are typically parameterized by a neural network.

 In NMMO, Agents in teams must forage for resources to stay alive and to mine materials to increase their combat and task completion capabilities.
 Agents can level up their fighting styles and equipment, practice different professions, and engage in trade based on market demand.
 The world is also populated by non-player characters (NPCs) of varying friendliness.